jtwebman/typejson/source/index.md

 }
 ```

-If your type is a custom type or the decimal type and takes parameters make sure the `?` is after the parameters.
+If your type is a custom type or the decimal type that takes parameters make sure the `?` is after the parameters.
 To use the example above with a limited length string that could be null would look like this `"email": "lstring:255?"`.

 ## Arrays and Objects (Custom Types)